 It helps in breaking down of fatty acids, and hence it prevents in building up fatty elements on the artery walls.
 It also works significantly in the normal detoxification of liver.
 It is essential in promoting energy production as well as in muscle building.
 Methionine, one of the essential amino acids, functions like an effective anti-oxidant by supplying sulfur for inactivating free radicals.

 It is intimately related to the nervous system and thereby effective in regulating mood.
 It functions on the memory system and learning processes.
 It is also effective as an appetite suppressant.
 Deficiency of phenylalanine may result in depression, chronic pain and Parkinson’s disease.
 Additionally, if someone is lacking this essential amino acid, he may suffer from fatigue, lethargy, skin irruption, liver complications, and sluggish growth.

 It comes to the blood stream especially when someone is affected by allergic complications.
 It aids in repairing of bodily tissues as well as for development.
 It also protects nerve cells by maintaining myelin sheath.
 It assists in the production of red and white blood cells.
 It also helps body to fight against bodily damages resulted from radiation.

 Valine offers a stimulating effect.
 It is one of the significant among all essential amino acids that promote muscular metabolism and tissue growth.
 It also functions as a great energy source for all bodily mechanism.
 Drug addiction and alcoholism result in a deficiency of this essential amino acid.
-The deficiency may lead to develop maple syrup urine dieses.
 Apart from that, a deficiency in valine may also result in damaged myelin sheath.